- Leptospirosis is an infectious bacterial disease that can cause serious illness for both you and your dog.

 Cost to Treat This Condition

 The cost to treat leptospirosis infections in dogs varies depending on the severity of the disease.
 Many dogs need to be hospitalized, and some may need intensive care for several days.
-Pet owners should expect to spend about $500-1,500 to treat this condition.
+While a mild case of leptospirosis may be possible to treat for as little as $500, treatment of a severe case that requires hospitalization may cost $2,000-$4,000 or more.

 How to Prevent Dogs from Contracting Leptospirosis